shahrozeabbas/scppin-py/docs/source/algorithm/overview.rst

 Step 5: Return Module
 ---------------------

-The detected module is returned as a NetworkX graph containing:
+The detected module is returned as an igraph Graph containing:

 * **Nodes**: Genes significantly contributing to the module
 * **Edges**: Protein-protein interactions connecting module genes